rakudo/rakudo/README.md

 a Perl 6 news aggregator at [Planet Perl 6](http://planeteria.org/perl6/).

 Questions about NQP can also be posted to the #perl6 IRC channel.
-For questions about Parrot, see <http://parrot.org/> for links and resources, or join the #parrot IRC channel on irc.perl.org .
 For questions about MoarVM, you can join #moarvm on freenode.

 ## Reporting bugs